galaxyfreak/eagle_cm-buglist/README.md

-Please use adb "logcat *:E" instead of "adb logcat". - Lozohcum
+Please use "adb logcat *:E" instead of "adb logcat". - Lozohcum
 --------------------------------